emerywebster/emerywebster.github.io/about.md

 ## Quick Facts

-- I grew up just outside of [Saint Louis, MO](http://stlouis.cardinals.mlb.com/)
+- I grew up just outside of [Saint Louis, MO](http://stlouis.cardinals.mlb.com/).
-- I moved to the [DFW area](http://mavs.com) when I was 16
+- I moved to the [DFW area](http://mavs.com) when I was sixteen.
-- I [went to school](http://leeds.colorado.edu) in Boulder, CO
+- I [went to school](http://leeds.colorado.edu) in Boulder, CO.
-- I now own a home near downtown [Denver, CO](http://denverbroncos.com) (and will likely hang around for quite a while)
+- I now own a home near downtown [Denver, CO](http://denverbroncos.com) (and will likely hang around for quite a while).
 - I love golf more than just about anything...but also like to ski, snowboard, fish, camp, and cook.
 - I run an eBay/Amazon resale business...for fun and for $.
 - I've been to 16 countries and am hoping to double that number within the next 6-8 years.
-- I previously managed projects and sales at [Crowd Favorite](http://crowdfavorite.com)
+- I previously managed projects and sales at [Crowd Favorite](http://crowdfavorite.com).

 ---